Fécamp Abbey: Second foundation

-In the 990s Richard I of Normandy, who was born in Fécamp, began the rebuilding of the church.
-It was Richard II who invited the zealous Saint William of Volpiano in 1001 to rekindle the life of the abbey under the Cluniac Benedictine rules.
-These two Norman rulers, who were originally buried outside, were later interred in 1162 by Henry II of England within the southern transept of the Gothic abbey church.
+In the 990s Richard I of Normandy, who was born in Fécamp, where there was the main ducal residence, began rebuilding the monastery where he intended to be buried.
+It was Richard II who invited the zealous William of Volpiano in 1001 to rekindle the life of the abbey under the Cluniac Benedictine rules as part of a general strengthening of Norman monasticism.
+Williams's successor, John of Fécamp was also influential.

+Richard I and Richard II were originally buried outside, and were later interred in 1162 by Henry II of England within the southern transept of the Gothic abbey church.

-The remains of the two kings were moved several times and reburied in several places, finally being placed in lead boxes and reburied again in the southern transept in 1956.
+The remains of the two dukes were moved several times and reburied in several places, finally being placed in lead boxes and reburied again in the southern transept in 1956.
 In February 2016, French, Danish and Norwegian researchers opened the lead boxes in order to conduct DNA analysis of the remains.
 Radiocarbon dating of the remains showed that neither skeleton could be that of Richard I or Richard II.
 One skeleton dated from the third century BCE, the other from the eighth century CE, both long before the lifetimes of Richard I and Richard II.

-Saint William is buried in one of the northern chapels.
+William of Volpiano is buried in one of the northern chapels.